 PGA Life Member, Tim O’Neal

 , 69, has been selected as the 2019 Illinois PGA Distinguished Service Award winner.
 The Illinois PGA Distinguished Service Award honors individuals who display leadership and humanitarian qualities, including integrity, sportsmanship and enthusiasm for the game of golf.
-O’Neal has a had a long and decorated career within the Illinois PGA, where he spent a total of 25 years as the Head PGA Professional at North Shore Country Club in Glenview, Ill.
+O’Neal has a had a long and decorated career within the Illinois PGA, where he spent a total of 25 years at North Shore Country Club in Glenview, Ill, three as the Assistant Professional and 22 as the Head Professional.
 He won the Illinois Golf Professional of the Year Award in 2005, the Illinois PGA Horton Smith Award in 2013, the Illinois PGA Bill Strausbaugh Award in 2003 and 2009 and the Illinois PGA Private Merchandiser of the Year in 1996 and 1998.
 O’Neal was also the PGA of America Private Merchandiser of the Year in 1992.
 During his career, he has held several leadership positions with the Illinois PGA Section and the Illinois PGA Foundation and is currently President of the Foundation.
 Last year, O’Neal was responsible for discovering millions of dollars in lost retirement savings for fellow PGA Members through the Slazenger Founders Club.

 Deacon Palmer Award